iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

         relabelings: [] # Set relabelings parameters, which defaults to blank.
     ```

-3. Run the corresponding command to apply modifications according to your installation.
+3. Run the corresponding command to apply configurations according to your installation.

 <!--DOCUSAURUS_CODE_TABS-->